 see if they look normal or not.

-- Erythropoietin (EPO) level.
+Erythropoietin (EPO) level.
 This test measures the amount of EPO in the blood.
-EPO is a hormone involved in red
+EPO is a hormone that helps make

 How is polycythemia vera treated in a child?

 Treatment will depend on your child’s symptoms, age, and general health.
 It will also

 Your child's healthcare provider will likely refer you to a hematologist, a specialist

 Venipuncture to remove some blood, which reduces the number of red blood cells (done

 like when a person donates blood)

 Medicines to decrease the production of red blood cells in the bone marrow

 Other treatments that are being studied